 What we don’t believe

-We do not believe that quicker means better.
-Good, cheap, fast: you can have two, but never all three.
 Most of the time, using AI gets you OK results very quickly.
-We don’t think that’s the way to do exceptional work.
+That's useful for many people, but we don’t think that’s a recipe for exceptional work.
 When we need to take more time, we will say so.
 We will never use AI to rush work, or to hit a deadline, when the use of AI would deliver lower quality results.

 But, we do not believe that using AI automatically means you’re lazy or sloppy.
 We do a lot of thinking about choice of language, tone and style, about how data and opinions mesh together, and about the distribution and marketing of the work we do together with our clients.
 As a resource and a companion in this thinking process, LLMs can expand the range of options we’re able to consider.
 This is helpful as long as people have the final say on all work, from the title to the very last punctuation mark.